ketan1rajput/CodeFusion/readme.md

 # CodeFusion: Online HTML, CSS, and JS IDE

 **CodeFusion** is an interactive online Integrated Development Environment (IDE) where users can write and execute HTML, CSS, and JavaScript code in real-time.
 The app features a split-screen layout: one side for coding and the other for viewing live output.
-Users can save their code online, making it accessible anytime, and switch between dark and light themes for a personalized experience.
+Users can save their code online, download code as zip, making it accessible anytime, and switch between dark and light themes for a personalized experience.

 ## 🛠️ Technologies Used